When commissioning, configuring or troubleshooting a Preseem appliance, you sometimes need low-level console access. Here's how.

 Step 1.
 What you need

-Laptop: This procedure requires you to have a laptop.
-We show you one running Windows, but the procedure could be adapted to other systems.
+Laptop: This procedure requires you to have a laptop or other device which has a USB port and serial console software.
+This article uses Windows, but the procedure could be adapted to other systems.

 Software: Make sure you have a serial port communications program such as Putty, but other tools would work too.
 This procedure uses Putty.
 You can download it here: https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html